 Adler

 The German company Adler, which began production of motorcycles in 1880, existed until 1957.
 Its founder, Heinrich Kleier, assembled bicycles in a home workshop.
 A few years later, after becoming the director of Edmund Rumpler, he started to develop automobiles, which he did until the First World War.
-Since 1902, the brand has been installing its own powertrains.
+Since 1902, the brand has been installing its powertrains.
 The Second World War led to a decline in production.
 The company switches to the production of typewriters and motorcycles.
 The MB 250S model became particularly famous.
 Adler motorcycles are used to win championship races.
 In 1957, it was absorbed by the Trumpf company.

 Brennabor

 The brand was founded by three brothers, Reichstein, in 1871.
 The company manufactured cars, motorcycles, bicycles, and baby carriages in “Brandenburg a der Hefele.”
 Motorcycles were an additional line of business.
 The first motorcycle was produced in 1901.
-In 1908, a sports team was established on the basis of the company, which successfully participated in motorcycle racing in international competitions on its machinery.
-From 1930 to 1942, Brennabor produced light motorcycle models on which it installed its own engines.
+In 1908, a sports team was established based on the company, which successfully participated in motorcycle racing in international competitions on its machinery.
+From 1930 to 1942, Brennabor produced light motorcycle models on which it installed its engines.
 After the Second World War, the company was liquidated.

 DKW